 8 “Upgrades” that are NOT Upgrades

 There are so many different types of countertop material these days and most buyers have a preference on what type of countertop they want.
 While some want granite or corian others want concrete or quartz.
-So while granite may be considered an upgrade that comes with a hefty price tag to install a buyer probably won’t pay more for a home because of the type of countertops.
+While granite may be considered an upgrade that comes with a hefty price tag a buyer probably won’t pay more for them.

 Stainless Steel Appliances

-At one point stainless steel appliances seemed to be all the rage and every home buyer had to have them, but these days stainless steel appliances are a dime a dozen and a lot of buyers seem to care more about the appliances age and brand.
+At one point stainless steel appliances seemed to be all the rage.
+A majority of home buyers had to have them, but these days stainless steel appliances are a dime a dozen.
+A lot of buyers seem to care more about the appliances age and brand than color.

 Custom Window Treatments

-Plantation shutters, custom blinds or custom drapery are extremely taste specific and unless a buyer has the exact same taste these “custom” upgrades may just end up in the garbage, so most buyers definitely won’t think they add value to a home.
+Plantation shutters, custom blinds or custom drapery are extremely taste specific.
+Unless a buyer has the exact same taste these “custom” upgrades may just end up in the garbage.
+So these items won’t add value to a home for most buyers.

 Crown molding can get extremely costly especially if a homeowner starts trimming out walls or ceilings.
 However, not every buyer thinks it’s an upgrade and in some cases, it’s almost expected at certain price points.